-A risk workshop with local City Deal partners reviewed the risk log prepared during the City Deal negotiations and a "key risk" analysis setting out risks and their mitigation is set out below.
+A risk workshop with local City Deal partners reviewed the risk log prepared during the City Deal negotiations and a 'key risk' analysis setting out risks and their mitigation is set out in the following tables.

 This provides a summary of the key risks identified but it should be noted that each individual programme within the City Deal has its own detailed risk log.